cheomanigua/godotdoc/content/docs/installation.md

 - Configure vim-plug by downloading this custom [init.lua](https://drive.google.com/file/d/14HtGZQ8FPXYxhtkC2kvlnWj35U-n7n1D/view?usp=drive_link) file into `~/.config/nvim/` directory:

-- If you don't have `git` and `libc6-dev` installed, run the command: `git apt install git libc6-dev`
+- If you don't have `git` and `libc6-dev` installed, run the command: `sudo apt install git libc6-dev`

 - Launch NeoVim by running the command `nvim` in your terminal.
 You'll see a bunch of errors.
 They will be fixed when we install the plugins.
 Just press enter.